 Rape Crisis offers a range of support, counselling, advocacy and information for women and girls of all ages who have experienced any form of sexual violence, whether recently or in the past.
-They also provide specialist rape crisis centres which are independent from the police, criminal justice system, health or any other statutory agencies.
+They also provide specialist rape crisis centres which are independent of the police, criminal justice system, health or any other statutory agencies.
 Freephone tel: 0808 802 9999.

 The NSPCC and its ChildLine helpline service provide advice for both adults and children.
-If you are worried about a child contact the NSPCC trained counsellors for 24 hours per day, seven days per week help, advice and support tel: 0808 800 5000.
+If you are worried about a child contact the NSPCC trained counsellors for 24 hours per day, 7 days per week help, advice and support tel: 0808 800 5000.
 ChildLine tel: 0800 1111.

 Female Genital Mutilation is a helpline specialising in responses to female genital mutilation (FGM).
-They operate 24 hours per day seven days per week and are staffed by specially trained child protection helpline counsellors who can offer advice, information and assistance to members of the public.
-Tel: 0800 028 3550 or email: email@example.com
+They operate 24 hours per day 7 days per week and are staffed by specially trained child protection helpline counsellors who can offer advice, information and assistance to members of the public.
+Tel: 0800 028 3550 or email: firstname.lastname@example.org